everydaycookingtips.com

 Preparation Steps

-• In a large bowl, whisk together the flour, sugar, cocoa powder, baking soda, baking powder, and salt.
+• In a large bowl, whisk together sugar, flour, cocoa powder, baking powder, baking soda, and salt until well combined.

-• Pour the batter evenly into the prepared cake pans.
+• Divide the batter evenly between the prepared pans and smooth the tops.

-• Let the cakes cool in the pans for 10 minutes before inverting them onto a wire rack to cool completely.
+• Cool cakes in pans for 10 minutes, then turn out onto a wire rack to cool completely before frosting.

 Notes